James Ley, 1st Earl of Marlborough: Early life

 James Ley was the youngest son of the soldier and landowner Henry Ley (died 1574), of Teffont Evias, Wiltshire, where he was born in about 1552.
 His mother was Dyonisia de St. Mayne, or St. Maure, daughter of Walter St. Maure.
-He attended both Cambridge and Oxford Universities, graduating from Brasenose College, Oxford in 1574.
+He was educated at Queens' College, Cambridge and Brasenose College, Oxford, graduating from Oxford in 1574.
 He then trained as a barrister, becoming a bencher of Lincoln's Inn and reader of Furnival's Inn.

 Ley's older brother Matthew (c.
 1545 – 1636) also sat as MP for Westbury.